r7 Config Reference

 hosts |

-List of Strings | Yes | A list of acceptable hostnames.
-Must contain at least one element. |
+List of Strings | Yes | A list of acceptable hostnames (e.g., ["api.example.com", "v2.example.com"]). |

 Method